 forget their names

 The media installation that was projected onto it is dedicated to the victims of National Socialism and appeals for support in the #everynamecounts crowdsourcing initiative.
 So far, we have been able to show it in Berlin and Düsseldorf.

 The evocative multi-media installation first shown on January 27, 2021, to mark International Holocaust Remembrance Day transformed the facade of the French embassy in Berlin into a huge screen and brought remembrance into the here and now.
-The names of victims of the Nazis were projected onto the Berlin cityscape and into the public consciousness, along with the #everynamecounts crowdsourcing initiative.
+The names of victims of Nazi persecution were projected onto the Berlin cityscape and into the public consciousness, along with the #everynamecounts crowdsourcing initiative.
 From January 26 to February 4, 2022, it can be seen in Düsseldorf on the LED screen of the North-Rhine Westphalian state parliament.
-The installation appeals to the public to support us in the #everynamecounts project
+The installation appeals to the public to support the #everynamecounts project.

 The visual concept